richardmiller-zz/BehatSpec/src/Extension/ErrorExtension/README.md

 }
 ```

-This is used by the
+This extension is used by the
 [PhpSpecExtension](https://github.com/richardmiller/PhpSpecExtension)
 to trigger running PhpSpec commands on relevant errors.